kaiwan/drv_johannes/README.md

 You also need the build utils (make, gcc, ...) but they come preinstalled on Raspbian.

+See https://pinout.xyz/ for the detailed Raspberry Pi family GPIO pinout!

 ## Content

+(In my fork, we use only a few of the following)

 In this repo you can find examples for:
 1. Simple Kernel Module